-This months challenge: eat more fat!
+This month’s challenge: eat more fat!
 Last week we talked about why you shouldn’t fear healthy animal fats.
-This week we continue the discussion about why the fats I’ve recommended she be consumed liberally.
+This week we continue the discussion about why the fats I’ve recommended should be consumed liberally.

 1. Brain Function

 Your brain needs fat.
 Fat and cholesterol are so important for brain development that the breast milk of a health mother is composed of 50-60% fat!1, 2 Eating a diet with plenty of fat isn’t just important for children.
 Studies are finding that individuals who eat diets low in animal fats suffer mild cognitive impairments.3

 On the positive side, diets high in saturated fat have been found to be effective treatment for epilepsy, Alzheimer’s disease, Parkinson’s disease, and prevention of stroke.4 Our brains run more efficiently on ketone bodies and need less glucose when our bodies are manufacturing them.
 This can only happen when we are eating diets high in fat, low in carbohydrates, with moderate protein consumption.